Maria310306/Intrenship-Taask/ITVE-Website/README.md

 - **CSS3**: Modern styling with Flexbox and Grid layouts, responsive design
 - **JavaScript (ES6)**: Interactive functionality including pagination system, mobile menu toggle, and scroll detection

+## How to Run Locally
+1. Clone or download the repository
+2. Open the `index.html` file in your preferred web browser
+3. Alternatively, you can use a local server:
+   - Python: Run `python -m http.server` in the project directory and visit `http://localhost:8000`
+   - Node.js: Install `live-server` and run `live-server` in the project directory

 ## Pagination Implementation
 The website implements a scroll-snap pagination system with the following features: